antonfirsov/docs/2017/07-Jul/Brotli/blogpost.md

 If an algorithm compresses data too slow, you will not get any performance improvements for dynamic files compression, which are often used in web sites.
 The graph below highlights the difference between the compression times between various compression libraries.
 A large file (around 4 MB) was used to measure the compression time.
+Lower is better.

 ![](RedditCompressionTime.png)